- The x3daudio1_7. is missing issue can be caused due to a misplaced or deleted file or corrupted registry sections.

-- Thereafter, turn on the PC you need to fix the x3daudio1_7.dll error on.
+- After that, turn on the PC where you need to fix the x3daudio1_7.dll error.

-- Insert the USB drive that includes the x3daudio1_7.dll into the PC you need to copy it to.
+- Insert the USB drive that includes the x3daudio1_7.dll into the PC you must copy it to.

-- Thereafter, open one of these folders to copy the x3daudio1_7.dll to:
+- After that, open one of these folders (the first for 64-bit and the second for 32-bit systems) to copy the x3daudio1_7.dll to:

-- Right-click within the folder you’re going to copy the file to and select Paste.
+- Right-click within the folder you will copy the file to and select Paste.

 - Open the Command Prompt as outlined for the second resolution.

-- Enter this command in the Prompt’s window and press Return:
+- Enter this command in the Prompt’s window and press Enter:

 - Restart Windows after registering the DLL file.